Pratyutpanna Samādhi Sūtra: Contents

-The Pratyutpanna Samādhi Sūtra contains the first known mentions of the Buddha Amitābha and his pure land, said to be at the origin of Pure Land Buddhism in China:
+The Pratyutpanna Samādhi Sūtra contains the first known mentions of the Buddha Amitābha and his Pure Land, said to be at the origin of Pure Land Buddhism in China:

 Bodhisattvas hear about the Buddha Amitābha and call him to mind again and again in this land.
 Because of this calling to mind, they see the Buddha Amitābha.
 Having seen him they ask him what dharmas it takes to be born in the realm of the Buddha Amitābha.
 Then the Buddha Amitābha says to these bodhisattvas: "If you wish to come and be born in my realm, you must always call me to mind again and again, you must always keep this thought in mind without letting up, and thus you will succeed in coming to be born in my realm.

 Pratyutpanna samadhi

 The full practice developed by Zhiyi is 90 days long.
 Lay practitioners often take a much shorter time.
 Any practice that exceeds one day requires a bystander called a dharma protector (護法) to look after the practitioner.
 The exercise includes constant walking or praying to Amitabha, sometimes accompanying or helped by the bystander.
 The practitioner should avoid sitting, laying, resting or sleeping during the period of practice.
 The bystander would warn the practitioner if he or she engages in prolonged resting.
 Very few Buddhists practice this.
 Shi Yinguang (印光) suggested that people should practice the much easier recitation of name of the Buddha nianfo instead.
 But some buddhists have said that they feel healthier after the practice.
+The sutra passage describing this samādhi also contains one of the earliest occurrences of the statement "this [group of] three worlds is mind only."
+According to Bayer (2025), sleep deprivation, which is common in various Indian nocturnal rituals, may have contributed to an altered perception of reality.